Herpes Simplex Viruses

 The virus usually takes the following course:

-- Prodrome.
-The outbreak of infection is often preceded by a prodrome, an early group of symptoms that may include itching skin, pain, or an abnormal tingling sensation at the site of infection.
-The patient may also have a headache, enlarged lymph glands, and flu-like symptoms.
-The prodrome, which may last as short as 2 hours or as long as 2 days, stops when the blisters develop.
+- Prodrome: The outbreak of infection is often preceded by a prodrome, an early group of symptoms that may include itchy skin, pain, or an abnormal tingling sensation at the site of infection.
+Headache, enlarged lymph glands, and flu-like symptoms may occur.
+The prodrome, which may last from 2 hours to 2 days, stops when the blisters develop.
 About 25% of the time, recurrence does not go beyond the prodrome stage.

-- Outbreak.
-Recurrent outbreaks feature most of the same symptoms at the same sites as the primary attack, but they tend to be milder and briefer.
-After blisters erupt, they typically heal in 6 - 10 days.
-Occasionally, the symptoms may not resemble those of the primary episode but appear as fissures and scrapes in the skin or as general inflammation around the affected area.
+- Outbreak: Recurrent outbreaks feature most of the same symptoms at the same sites as the primary attack, but they tend to be milder and briefer.
+After blisters erupt, they typically heal in 6 to 10 days.
+Occasionally, the symptoms may not resemble those of the primary episode, but appear as fissures and scrapes in the skin or as general inflammation around the affected area.

-Triggers of Recurrence.
-HSV outbreaks can be triggered by different factors.
+Triggers of Recurrence: Herpes outbreaks can be triggered by different factors.
 They include sunlight, wind, fever, physical injury, surgery, menstruation, suppression of the immune system, and emotional stress.
 Oral herpes can be triggered within about 3 days of intense dental work, particularly root canal or tooth extraction.

-Timing of Recurrences.
-Recurrent outbreaks may occur at intervals of days, weeks, or years.
+Timing of Recurrences: Recurrent outbreaks may occur at intervals of days, weeks, or years.
 For most people, outbreaks recur with more frequency during the first year after an initial attack.
-During that period, the body mounts an intense immune response to HSV.
+During that period, the body mounts an intense immune response to herpes simplex virus.
 The good news is that in most healthy people, recurring infections tend to become progressively less frequent, and less severe, over time.
 However, the immune system cannot kill the virus completely.
-Herpes simplex virus causes lifelong infections.
+Herpes simplex virus is a lifelong infection.